School leaders warn that not every student will be able to get an in-person slot this academic year

 Some elementary schools did not have the staffing to open in-person learning at certain grade levels, so entire classes were left out, even for students with high needs who were meant to have top priority.
 And many families have students at multiple schools, so parents said that some of their children are back at school and that others enrolled in charter schools are still at home.

-In the traditional public school system, many high school students are in school buildings only a few hours each week during the pandemic, and students say they want more class time.
+In the traditional public school system, many high school students are in school buildings for only a few hours each week during the pandemic, and students say they want more class time.

 Kyra Collins, an 18-year-old junior at Roosevelt STAY, said virtual learning has been difficult, with students and teachers talking over each other.
 She attends a school for students who have struggled in mainstream classrooms and thinks she and her classmates in remote classes have not received the individual attention they need.